 The Company's Responsible Investment approach ensures that Economic, Social and Governance ("ESG") factors are integrated within investment management, including the exclusion of certain sectors and the use of ESG ratings in manager selection and review processes.
-During the year targets were set to reduce the carbon emissions from within the investment portfolio in line with Bupa's ambition to achieve Net Zero by 2040.
+Targets have been set to reduce the carbon emissions from within the investment portfolio in line with Bupa Group's ambition to achieve Net Zero by 2040.